mmzsource/mxmmz/README.md

 ## Motivation

-- It's time for me to have my own little space on the internet to share my own little thoughts and coding experiments.
+- It's time for me to have my own little space on the internet to share my own thoughts and coding experiments.
 - I have created some blogs before via wordpress, gatsby, multiple markdown templating engines, etc. but the overhead is often too big for me.
 When I want to write, I want to write, and I don't want to 'negotiate' with broken dependencies, unclear documentation, or "super-simple" config file structures (that somehow always grow into turing-complete DSLs, often without backwards compatibility).
-- I'm not afraid of html and want to learn (more about) CSS.
+- It looks like large parts of the web are becoming completely unusable: cookie popups, pay-if-you-want-to-read-more popups, subscription popups, banners and commercials begging for your attention, a lot of user tracking in the background ...
+I want NONE of that on this website.
+- I want stable links ... the blog I used to collaborate with (1) broke my URLs (2) changed the tool-suite completely within a year.
+Other platforms I've blogged on have the same unreliability.
+I want more stability and robustness.
 - Constraints bring out creativity, so therefore I've constrained myself to only use clojure files (apart from the `README.md` and the `.gitignore` files).